 7) Sewer hose kit: this is also a must-have RV accessory.
 This hose is used to connect your dump valve to the sewer connection.
-A kit includes the hose as well as accessories to properly (and tightly) connect each end.
-You don’t want a poop explosion- trust me!
+I highly recommend anything that Camco makes, this particular kit is considered to the best RV sewer hose on the market.

 Yes, RV living is the ONLY lifestyle where THAT phrase is acceptable.

 Now that you have the goods on the RV plumbing necessities, let’s look at best practices for dumping your tanks.